 A course that teaches students modern processes and tools for working on software projects, including the design, development, testing, and deployment of software systems.
 They will understand and use agile development methodologies and tools, including lo-fi UI sketching, user stories, behavior-driven development, and version control for team-based development, management tools, and design patterns.
 The course requires the completion of a group-based real-life software project.
+This course is considered equivalent to CMPS 271; hence, students cannot receive credits for both EECE 430 and CMPS 271.
 Prerequisite: EECE 330.